Embracing Disappointment: A Journey to Relaxed & Joyful Living Choosing Calm Over Control

 I woke up feeling off.

-That little whisper in the body that says, “Something’s not right.”
+That little whisper in my body said, “Something’s not right.”

 Because I had possible exposure to a bug, I made the call to cancel.